Kennyslaboratory/OSCP-Cheatsheet/README.md

 -------------
 ## Discover
 First, you must enumerate the attack surface of the box.
 I have a curated list for each possible scenario you might run into.
-The majority of recon is about following a checklist you are comfortable with, prioritizing your scanning efforts, and documenting you finding well.
-Also get a high-level overview of the network and the available attack surface before getting into the weed with exploitation, evasion, and data exfiltration.
+The majority of recon is about following a checklist you are comfortable with, prioritizing your scanning efforts, and documenting your findings well.
+Get a high-level overview of the network and the available attack surface before diving into the weeds with exploitation, evasion, and data exfiltration.

 **